noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 Type: use peq; and press enter.

-Note: Now that the database is created anytime you need to login to MySQL in the future, you can do it with a single line command. mysql -uroot -pyourpassword peq
+Note: Now that the database is created anytime you need to login to MySQL in the future, you can do it with a single line command.
+It will ask you for your root password. mysql -uroot -p peq

 Type source peqdb_revNNNN.sql (replacing NNNN with the four digits depending on the latest version of the database that you downloads).